L-Clem/MiniPy/README.md

 # MiniPy
-Public repository with standalone old little programs of mine.
+Public repository of standalone old little python programs of mine.
 All of them are greatly made because of the time they were made.

 - [Insta](./Insta.py) - Instagram post pics and vids downloader for iOS and Pythonista 3.
 *Functionned with an non present .pyui file responsible of the ui*